High Energy Physics (2024)

 Addressing fundamental puzzles in nature such as hierarchy problem, dark matter, etc. results in expectation that new physics should emerge at the TeV scale or above.
 A higher energy machine like new pp collider or muon collider will be crucial for directly exploring new physics and the properties of any to-be-discovered particles at the LHC.

 This High Energy Physics (HEP) program in Hong Kong started in 2015.
 The objective of this program is to bring theorists, experimentalists and accelerator physicists together, to stimulate discussions and exchange thoughts on the future collider programs.
-After being held virtually in 2020 and 2021 due to the COVID-19 pandemic, this program is on the way back to normal.
-In 2023, we will take a hybrid mode.
-However, we strongly encourage people to attend this program in person.
-About the talk arrangement, we will give a priority to in-person participants.
-As part of this HEP program, a three-day conference will be held during February 14 - 16, 2023.
-Before that, two two-day mini-workshops focusing on theory and experiment/detector respectively, will be organized on February 12-13.
+As part of this HEP program, a four-day conference will be held during January 22 – 25, 2024.
+Before that, three two-day mini-workshops focusing on accelerator, experiment/detector and theory respectively, will be organized in the week before the conference.
 It is also hoped that some white papers for the particle physics community documenting the physics goals, options of future colliders, and the reach of the related experiments could be released.